Mohnish-Sonkusale/Google-ADK-Agent-multitool/README.md

 # Google-ADK-Agent-multitool
 ## Prerequisites:
-1.Install python \n
+1. Intall python
-2.Have an IDE
+2. Have IDE (Like Vscode & pycharm)

 Steps:

 Set up the python environment